Nereare/Template/DELETE_ME.md

 #### todo bot

 See [its page](https://probot.github.io/apps/todo/) for further configuration.
-This template sets only the `autoAssign` variable, which sets the user resposible for the push to be the assignee of the issue.
+This template sets two variables: `autoAssign` and `exclude`, which sets the user resposible for the push to be the assignee of the issue, and ignores the `.gitattributes` file from issue opening.
 We suggest keeping this way.

 #### Welcome bot